inter-coder/Orion-Web-Proxy-for-Cross-Domain/README.md

 	}
 ```
 #### limitations:
-It is not possible to insert more than one member of the set of values,
+It is not possible to insert more than one member of the set of values in single push,
 but there is no limit to the depth and structure of the added data